 - Adopt too late and you face a massive missed opportunity while your competitors streamline and get ahead.

-Why you need it to start: Payroll software shouldn’t just be the first HR system every new business purchases; it should be their first system purchase period.
-This is because no matter how many employees you have—one or 100—your employee needs to be paid accurately and on-time.
+Why you need it to start your business: Payroll software shouldn’t just be the first HR system every new business purchases; it should be their first system purchase period for one simple reason: Even if you only have one other employee besides yourself, that employee needs to be paid accurately and on-time.

 - Payroll software vendors are well aware that even the tiniest businesses need their products, so don’t be afraid that new software will break your budget.
 Depending on your size, you can spend as little as $5 or $10 a month on payroll software.

-Besides storing time information and generating reports, time and attendance systems also have employee self-service (ESS) functionality that empowers workers to clock in and out of shifts, view schedules and request time off themselves without needing to bug their manager or HR.
+What does time and attendance software do?
+Besides storing time information and generating reports, time and attendance systems also have employee self-service (ESS) functionality that empowers workers to clock in and out of shifts, view schedules, and request time off themselves.

-Why you need it to start: If your business is in a predominantly shift-based industry like retail or food and beverage, time and attendance software optimizes schedules based on availability and needs.
-It then automatically communicate them to workers via email or text, which is crucial to minimizing missed shifts that cost U.S. businesses $7,500 annually on average.
+Why you need it to start your business: If your business is in a predominantly shift-based industry like retail or food and beverage, having time and attendance software that can optimize schedules based on availability and needs then automatically communicate them to workers via email or text is crucial to minimizing missed shifts.

 - If you work with a lot of contract workers or freelancers, make sure to invest in a system that can track time worked on specific projects and generate invoices.